nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

       port: 80
 ```

-Similarly, such filters can also be used in
-GRPCRoute.
-TLSRoute, TCPRoute and UDPRoute
+Similarly, such filters can also be used in  GRPCRoute.
+However, TLSRoute, TCPRoute, and UDPRoute don't support filters,
-don't support filters, so it needs to be added to the Gateway API first.
+so it needs to be added to the Gateway API first.

 ### Inheritance and Conflicts